 Xiǎo Miàn “small noodles”

 The Chinese name for Chongqing noodles is Xiǎo Miàn/小面 literally meaning “small noodles”.
 It signifies the simplicity and humbleness of this everyday dish.
-They are usually served as breakfast or lunch in small cafes in every neighbourhood of the city.
+Similar to Chinese Sesame Noodles, they are usually served as breakfast or lunch in small neighbourhood cafes.

 The basic version